in-toto/attestation/spec/README.md

 `subject[*].digest` _object ([DigestSet]), optional_

 > Collection of cryptographic digests for the contents of this artifact.
-> This is the preferred form: only if a subject cannot have a `digest field,
+> This is the preferred form: the `uri` field MUST be specified only if a
-> the `uri` field MUST be specified.
+> subject cannot have a `digest field.
 >
 > Two DigestSets are considered matching if ANY of the fields match.
 The
 > producer and consumer must agree on acceptable algorithms.
 If there are no